 “Why We Lost is neither a memoir nor a window into private meetings and secret discussions.
 It is a 500-page history . . . filled with heartfelt stories of soldiers and Marines in firefights and close combat.
 It weighs in mightily to the ongoing debate over how the United States should wage war.” — Washington Post

-Over a thirty-five-year career, Daniel Bolger rose through the army infantry to become a three-star general, commanding in both theaters of the U.S. campaigns in Iraq and Afghanistan.
-He participated in meetings with top-level military and civilian players, where strategy was made and managed.
-At the same time, he regularly carried a rifle alongside rank-and-file soldiers in combat actions, unusual for a general.
-Now, as a witness to all levels of military command, Bolger offers a unique assessment of these wars, from 9/11 to the final withdrawal from the region.
-Writing with hard-won experience and unflinching honesty, Bolger makes the firm case that in Iraq and in Afghanistan, we lost — but we didn’t have to.
+Over his thirty-five year career, Daniel Bolger rose through the ranks of the army infantry to become a three-star general, commanding in both Afghanistan and Iraq.
+Perhaps more than anyone else, he was witness to the full extent of the wars, from 9/11 to withdrawal from the region.
+Not only did Bolger participate in top-level planning and strategy meetings, but he also regularly carried a rifle alongside soldiers in combat actions.
+Writing with hard-won experience and unflinching honesty, he argues that while we lost in Iraq and Afghanistan, we did not have to.
 Intelligence was garbled.
 Key decision makers were blinded by spreadsheets or theories.
-And, at the root of our failure, we never really understood our enemy.
+And we never really understood our enemy.
 Why We Lost is a timely, forceful, and compulsively readable account of these wars from a fresh and authoritative perspective.

 “Bolger is a superb writer, and the book’s most riveting passages are those describing what it’s like to be an infantryman at the sharp end of battle.” — Cleveland Plain Dealer

 "I am glad to see someone of [Bolger's] caliber tackling this subject."--Tom Ricks, ForeignPolicy.com